kailee-p/argent/README.md

 Argent uses the MVC pattern. /models contains the Netlify serverless functions that directly interact with the Polygon API. /controllers contains the functionst hat handle responses and requests to the models from the frontend. /views contains the React components that render the frontend UI.

 ### Integration with 3rd Party RESTful API
-Argent makes fetch calls to [Polygon](https://polygon.io/) for company and stock information.
+Argent makes calls to [Polygon](https://polygon.io/) for company and stock information.

 ### Minimum 5 material-ui/@core Components
 Argent utilizes **6 of 5** required MaterialUI components.